terminusdb-labs/vectorlink/README.md

   `TERMINUSDB_CONTENT_ENDPOINT/{domain}?commit_id={commit}`
 * use the `load` command with a file

-In any of these cases, the indexer expects a content stream which will have the form (in JSONlines format):
+In any of these cases, the indexer expects a content stream that will have the form (in JSONlines format):

 ```json